Congratulations on your new house! Now is a great time to lay the foundation for a safe and secure home.

 Remaining burglaries after you follow the steps below

-We already wrote a comprehensive guide to door security and about door security devices, but we’ll cover the must-haves again briefly here.
+We already wrote a comprehensive guide to front door security and about door security devices, but we’ll cover the must-haves again briefly here.

 One of the first things you should do when you move into any new home is to change the locks on all of your doors.
 You can’t be sure how many keys to those locks are floating around out there – maybe the previous owners kept a few.
 In order to be as safe as can be, make sure that changing the locks are way up on the priority – and don’t forget to install deadbolt locks on your doors as an added security measure if they don’t already have them.